associatedpress/harvester/README.md

   an entity in the dataset.
 An index consists of one or more column keys joined by `+`.
 When an index is specified the user can access a "Current" view where they can speficy all component pieces of an index and get back the collapsed "current" value of all columns for the given entity.
+Note that the values referenced in the index are column keys created with the `key:<string>` option (see below).
 Example:

   | index | state+city |
   |:------|:-----------|

+  This example assumes the existence of two columns, one with `key:state` and another with `key:city`.

 * `column` - this defines the main building block of the form: a single field that the user will input.
 The details of the `column` type are below, but